 Tip: Many builders prefer to use extra bearings on the shank.
 With a stack of four bearings, the cutter bit contacts the template at all heights.

 After you've gained enough depth for the bearing to contact the newly-routed neck pocket, the bearing will guide on the wood itself.
-At that point, the template is not in use, but don't remove it before using it for the next step: shaping the corners.

 Creating a larger pocket